tonypdmtr/68hc08/asm8.md

 All symbols that begin with a question mark [`?`] are considered to be local.
 Local symbols are local on a per-file basis.
-Each `INCLUDE` file (as well as the main file) can have its own locals that will not interfere with similarly named symbols of the remaining participating files.
+Each `INCLUDE` file (as well as the main file) can have its own locals that will not interfere with same named symbols of the remaining participating files.

 This has two advantages: